SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 <!-- The deal, which had [almost been bungled](https://www.bloomberg.com/graphics/2015-elon-musk-spacex/) by a conniving investor, was saved by a last-minute bluff by Musk, who suggested that could fund the entire round himself via a $40 million loan from SpaceX. -->

-*Thanks to Hansen Qian, Chris Kuenne, and Sanjay Jain for reviewing drafts of this post.*
+*Thanks to Hansen Qian, Chris Kuenne, Andrew Ng, and Sanjay Jain for reviewing drafts of this post.*

 ### Footnotes